-Composite fillings are used to restore decayed and damaged (chipped, broken or worn) teeth.
-Composites are also used for cosmetic improvements of the smile by changing the colour of the teeth or reshaping disfigured teeth.
+Composite fillings can restore decayed and damaged teeth (chipped, broken or worn teeth).
+They are also used for cosmetic improvements to your smile by changing the colour of the teeth or reshaping disfigured teeth.

 - They are tooth-coloured!
 This sounds obvious, but no-one will notice them once within your mouth, making them suitable for any tooth and much more appealing than old-style, grey-coloured amalgam fillings.

 - Only a small amount of your healthy tooth is removed before a composite filling is applied, conserving as much tissue as possible.